 This was like being lulled into a dream.
 A wish-fulfilment dream.
 Danger, thought Raldl; danger of disappointment.
 Hang on to realism, cried his half-drowned will, trying to bob up.

 He managed to object (hoping, however, that his objection would be over-ruled), "But look here, we can't create our own fate-lines.
 If we could, they would not be fates."

-"Bah!" hissed Thremdu's most intimate voice.
+"Bahhh!" hissed Xolchunnur's most intimate voice.
 "Admittedly we cannot 'create' the lines.
-But as an intelligent man you must realize that we can do the equivalent of that: namely, selection at will!
-Out of the infinity of lines, whichever you like can be yours to choose, when you seize your right to dance among them all, side-stepping, evading, grabbing what's best for your dignity and well-being!
-Why not?
-Is it not everybody's right to have a decent fate?
+But as an intelligent man you must realize that we possess the equivalent power: selection at will out of the infinity of lines, whichever you like can be yours to choose, when you seize your right to dance among them all, side-stepping, evading, grabbing what's best for your dignity and well-being.
+Do we not all have a right to a decent fate?